ibm-cloud-docs/vmwaresolutions/vcenter/vc_reassigningprimarycluster.md

 ### Procedure to migrate management VMs (vSRX)
 {: #vc_reassigningprimarycluster-migrate-mgmt-vm-vsrx}

-If the Juniper® vSRX service is installed on your instance, complete the following procedure.
+If the Juniper vSRX service is installed on your instance, complete the following procedure.

 1. In the vSphere Web Client, create host groups on the target cluster:
    1. Click the target cluster.